Riverside Rowing Club: History

-The Clubrooms
+The clubrooms

-The Riverside clubhouse is a two storey building located on the banks of the River Torrens, approximately 100 meters west of the Victoria Bridge (Morphett Street Bridge) towards the weir.
+The Riverside clubhouse is a two-storey building located on the banks of the River Torrens, approximately 100 meters west of the Victoria Bridge (Morphett Street Bridge) towards the weir.
 The upper storey of the clubhouse includes a veranda overlooking the Torrens, and contains a bar, kitchen and change rooms for use by members, as well as a collection of memorabilia, photographs and awards reflecting the club's history.
 A boat storage area, gym, Concept2 indoor rower equipment are located on the ground floor of the building.

 The current building on the River Torrens was renovated in 2002.

 Since 2005 Riverside has also operated out of a bay at the Rowing SA complex located at West Lakes.

-Colours and Motto
+Colours and motto

 The club colours are red, green and yellow.

-The club motto is Possent quia posse videntum.
-They Won because they thought they could.
+The club motto is Possent quia posse videntum: they won because they thought they could.

 RRC's mission statement is "to provide the necessary resources and support to encourage participation and competition in rowing and develop successful involvement at all levels in the sport."

-Club Traditions

-The Wald Cup regatta held annually on the Torrens was first held in 1945.

-The Goldsworthy Cup an internal regatta held annually on the Torrens in honour of Stan Goldsworthy, first held in 2003.